Neighbourhood West End

 Residences will feature:

-- floors are oak, lightly painted white
+- oak floors, lightly painted white

 - kitchen quartzite countertops, vibration-finished stainless steel backsplashes and oak-veneer cabinetry

-- The major appliances are by Miele
+- major appliances are by Miele

-- bathrooms will have porcelain tiles and travertine
+- porcelain tiles and travertine in bathrooms

 - Japanese baths in some bathrooms